Versioning API: `/v1/`, `Accept: version`, `GraphQL alias`

 Versioning methods

-Version in URL ('/v1/')The most understandable and popular way - convenient for REST API
+Version in URL ('/v1/')The most understandable and popular way is convenient for the REST API

 Accept headerExample: 'Accept: application/vnd. api+json; version = 2 '- separates data from version

-GraphQL alias/versioned fieldsDifferent versions via alias: 'userV1', 'userV2' - convenient for gradual migration
+GraphQL alias / versioned fieldsDifferent versions via aliases: 'userV1', 'userV2' - convenient for gradual migration

-Schema-level versionsSeparate schemas and modules in OpenAPI/Swagger for each version
+Schema-level versionsSeparate diagrams and modules in OpenAPI/Swagger for each version

 How implemented